nosas/blog/toonvision/classification/article.md

 It gives me a glimpse of how many images are in each category by looking at the filenames in the `unsorted` directory.
 If I want to add more images to the dataset, I would have place images from all datasets back into the `unsorted` directory in order to maintain the counter and avoid overwriting existing images.

-Given that my dataset is so small, I can unsort and re-sort the images with ease.
+Given that the dataset is so small, I can unsort and re-sort the images with ease.
 But this is not at all scalable in the future and I will surely redesign this portion of the data pipeline.

 ```python